 Old Fashioned Slow Stewed Southern Green BeansI make my green beans the same way most of the time - a little bacon, a little onion and a little chicken broth or water.
 Sometimes, new potatoes are added.
-Doesn't matter whether they are fresh, frozen or canned - I use the same method for them all, and each of those elements add so much depth and flavor to green beans.
+Doesn't matter whether the beans are fresh, frozen or canned - I use the same method for them all, and each of those elements add so much depth and flavor to green beans.
 I love them.

 But when I have the time, this is the way that I love them the most.
 Fresh green beans, snapped and cooked in the old fashioned way - a low and slow simmer in water, with a little fatback or salt pork and pepper is all there is to it.
 Once they are done, I like to stir in a tablespoon of bacon fat or butter to add just a little extra richness.
 Taste them first, then add other seasonings as you like.

 Some folks think these are "stewed to death" green beans because of the long cooking time, since fresh green beans literally cook in a very short time really.
 The key is slow "stewing," not boiling.
 You only want a very low bubble on them that allows them to barely simmer for a long time - at least an hour, an hour and a half, even better.
 It's an old fashioned and delicious way to enjoy fresh green beans and is truly southern style.

 Do use fatback or salt pork for this method if you have access to it, because it makes a huge difference in the flavor, and well... that is the old way and while bacon or a ham hock will work, it's just not quite the same taste at all.
 You can cook up a little bacon to garnish the top of the beans if you like though.
 Bacon is always a nice addition to green beans!
 I promise though, if you grew up with slow stewed Southern green beans, the aroma of these cooking down with fatback or salt pork, will bring you right back to your grandmother's kitchen.